PacoVu/HODClientForPHP/README.md

 >E.g.:
 ```
 $sources = array();

 array_push($sources, "http://www.cnn.com");

 array_push($sources, "http://www.bbc.com");

 $paramArr = array(
     'url' => $sources,
     'entity_type' => ["people_eng","places_eng","companies_eng"]
 );
 ```

-* $hodApp: a string to identify a Haven OnDemand API.
+* `$hodApp` is a string to identify a Haven OnDemand API.
 E.g. "extractentities".
-* $mode [REQ_MODE::SYNC | REQ_MODE::ASYNC]: specifies API call as Asynchronous or Synchronous.
+* `$mode [REQ_MODE::SYNC | REQ_MODE::ASYNC]` specifies API call as Asynchronous or Synchronous.
-* $callback: the name of a callback function.
+* `$callback` the name of a callback function.
 If the $callback is omitted, or is an empty string "", this function will return a response.

 *Example code:*
 ```php